Slakovsky/Pancakeswap-sniper-bot-/README.md

 # Important information

  The files i shared aren't enough to run the bot .
 Sent me a message or an e-mail and i will send the full bot file right away , the only part needed is the licence token that i can provide after the 1:1 trade is done .
+ The bot is insanely fast , reliable , and cheaper than any bot in the market !

 # Pancakeswap-sniper-bot-